7 Thank You Page Examples That Can Boost Visitor Experience

 Although most marketers argue that a checkout page is a perfect page for cross-selling products and services, we believe that the thank you page is a better horse to bet on!

 The reason being, when a customer lands on a thank you page after making a purchase or subscribing to a brand’s blog site, they’re in their prime stage.
-Meaning, this is the time when customers are most likely to convert again than if they come back on your site after a month.
+Meaning, this is the time when customers are more likely to convert again than if they come back on your site after a month.

 The page showcases the brand’s top-selling products, luring customers to check them out and even consider buying them then and there.

 The next amazing way to convert your thank you page into an efficient selling machine is by adding relevant and personalized content recommendation materials on the page.
-These could be anything – blogs, articles, white papers, product guides, eBooks, and so on.
+These could be anything – blogs, articles, white papers, product guides, eBooks, free resources, and so on.

+Some customers need more nurturing than others to make them refer your brand to peers or follow you on social media channels.
 In such cases, use the power of reviews.
 Make them read through some of your top client testimonials on your thank you page to ensure continuous engagement.

-Notice the “Tell us what you think” box at the end of the Apple’s thank you page.
+Notice the “Tell us what you think” box pop up at the end of Apple’s thank you page.
 Now a happy customer may not always click on the box and submit the feedback, but a frustrated customer most probably will.
 If not anything else, you’ll have some valuable feedback that you can work upon to improve your conversion rates in the future.

 Another great way to utilize your thank you page to talk money with your fully nurtured or returning visitors.
 For these are the people who trust your brand and are ready to engage with it beyond just attending webinars or reading your site’s blogs.
 Ask them if they want a sales call or a product demo.

-Basic Structure of a Thank You Page
+Basic structure of a Thank You page

 - The thank you message,